johnha881/AWS-Projects/EventBridge/README.md

 Rules determine which services an event will trigger.
 They are processed in parallel, without a specific order.
 JSON format will be used by EventBridge for rules to match event patterns.
 Patterns need to be precise(Uppercase/Lowercase/decimal/etc matter).

+**SNS Creation**

+We will be using Simple Notifcation Service (SNS) to recieve events from EventBridge.

+1. Navigate to SNS services on the console
+2. On the left pane of the page select topic
+3. Click on create topic button
+4. Choose Standard as Type
+5. Name will be colors for this topic
+6. Display name will be Colors SNS